pricardo03/azure-docs.es-es/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="restore-adsynctoolsexpiredcertificates"></a>Restore-ADSyncToolsExpiredCertificates

 ### <a name="synopsis"></a>SINOPSIS
-(PARA HACER) Restaura el atributo AD UserCertificate desde un archivo de certificado
+(TAREA PENDIENTE) Restaura el atributo UserCertificate de AD de un archivo de certificado

 ### <a name="syntax"></a>SINTAXIS